microsoft/coyote/docs/_learn/programming-models/machines/async-await-machines.md

 The reason for all these restrictions is that `coyote` tester needs to be aware of all concurrency in the program in order to control it.
-The `coyote` tester keeps track of all live `Machines` in the program and takes over the scheduling.
-At any point during the execution of the program, it will determine the next `Machine` to schedule and give it a chance to execute.
+The `coyote` tester keeps track of all live state machines in the program and takes over the scheduling.
+At any point during the execution of the program, it will determine the next `StateMachine` to schedule and give it a chance to execute.
 The machine will execute its action without interference from other machines until it finishes its current action or it enters the Coyote runtime again via a `Send` or `Receive` (the only available synchronization primitives).
 At this point, the `coyote` tester scheduler takes control, suspends the currently-scheduled machine and then decides on the next one to schedule.
 The `coyote` tester essentially serializes the entire execution to a single thread.
 By controlling the scheduling decisions during an execution, `coyote` can explore different interleavings for a program.
-The exact choice of which `Machine` to schedule is determined by a `SchedulingStrategy`.
+The exact choice of which `StateMachine` to schedule is determined by a `SchedulingStrategy`.
 The `coyote` tester has several strategies and we recommend using a [portfolio](../Features/TestingMethodology.md#parallel-and-portfolio-testing) of them.
 The strategies have been crafted from over a decade of research on finding concurrency bugs efficiently in practice.